The first Destiny 2 raid is arguably the activity players were most looking forward to from the sequel.

 - As with previous Raids, team sizes comprise of six players and there is no matchmaking - Raids revolve around tight co-ordination in puzzle-like scenarios and working with a team you know well will see you succeed.
 However, the new Guided Games system, which allows players to join up with Clans who are advertising for open spots in an upcoming session works around this.

-- Join a clan and Raid with members of the Clan in order to unlock a bonus Emblem by the end of it.
+- Join a clan and Raid with members of the Clan in order to unlock a bonus Engram by the end of it from Hawthorne.

 - Pick up and get as far as you can through the World-Eater quest, which requires you to complete the Raid in order to unlock the next step.